 When investing in a liquid fund, we should ideally aim for a comparatively low expense ratio (ie. management fees etc, charged from us, irrespective of the fund’s performance, should be less) and concentration risk (ie. should have more diversified underlying securities).
 It should be holding securities with a comparatively high credit rating and the fund house should have a credible track record (ie. consistent returns on its schemes).

 We may refer to ratings by credit-rating agencies such as Icra, Care, Crisil.
 While not always foolproof, they rate funds based on their underlying securities and consider the findings as their proprietary research.

 Another thumb rule to guide the average investor is a high AUM.
 Institutional investors park sizeable capital in liquid funds.
-Should the AUM of the fund be low, the day a large redemption request is forwarded by one of them, the Nav can fall drastically, denting the worth of our portfolios.
+Should the AUM of the fund be less, the day a large redemption request is forwarded by one of them, the Nav can fall drastically, denting the worth of our portfolios.

 How to invest in liquid funds

-Armed with our Pan card, Aadhar card and identity documents for KYC (Know your customer) processing, we may proceed to buy liquid fund units.
+Armed with our Pan card, Aadhar card, and identity documents for KYC (Know your customer) processing, we may proceed to buy liquid fund units.